kimjoar/writings/handling-subviews.md

 =======================================================================

-In [my blog post]() on a view's responsibilities I mentioned that one of these responsibities is creating subviews.
+In [my blog post]() on a view's responsibilities I mentioned that one of its responsibities is creating subviews.
 However, in that blog post I didn't further elaborate on them, so let's now take a look at what subviews are and how they work, both conceptually and through code.